OLEGSHA/Progressia/docs/building/BuildScriptReference.md

 - `packageDeb` – creates a Debian package.
 Incompatible with other `package` tasks.
 - `packageNsis` – creates a Windows NSIS installer.
 Incompatible with other `package` tasks.
 - `requestLinuxDependencies` – requests that `natives-linux`, `natives-linux-arm32` and `natives-linux-arm64` binaries are included when building.
-- `requestWindowsDependencies` – requests that `natives-windows` and `natives-windows-x86` binaries are included when building.
+- `requestWindowsDependencies` – requests that `natives-windows`, `natives-windows-arm64` and `natives-windows-x86` binaries are included when building.
-- `requestMacOSDependencies` – requests that `natives-macos` binaries are included when building.
+- `requestMacOSDependencies` – requests that `natives-macos` and `natives-macos-arm64` binaries are included when building.
 - `requestCrossPlatformDependencies` – requests that all binaries are included when building.

 To execute a task, run `./gradlew <task-name>`.